 At the end of the day, whether Cadre is a good investment will depend on what you’re looking for in a crowdfunding real estate platform.

 If you are looking for quality investment opportunities that are carefully vetted, Cadre is a great choice.

 While its portfolio might be limited compared to other crowdfunding sites, nothing is stopping you from using multiple platforms at the same time.

-There are no fees, and the insurance provided by the FDIC’s Multi-Bank Program ($750,000) is three times higher than standard FDIC insurance you’d receive from a traditional bank.
+The insurance provided by the FDIC’s Multi-Bank Program ($750,000) is three times higher than standard FDIC insurance you’d receive from a traditional bank.